atomisthq/docs/docs/automations/paas.md

 # Running Automation Clients

-Automation clients can run in many different environments, ranging from your laptop or data center to Platform-as-a-Service offerings like Heroku and Pivotal Cloud Foundry.
+You can run automation clients in many different environments, ranging from your laptop or data center to Platform-as-a-Service offerings like Heroku and Pivotal Cloud Foundry.

 Atomist also supports running clients as Docker containers.
 This allows you